Post-graduate Research Associate (Dry Lab) | Yale School of Medicine | single cell genomics / cancer immunotherapy / AI design (2-year commitment)

 Remote or Waltham, MA job

-Brandeis University's Rabb School of Continuing Studies is seeking a creative and experienced academic to design and deliver a 10-15 hour online asynchronous micro credential course leading to a microcredential in
+Brandeis University's Rabb School of Continuing Studies is seeking a talented academic to design and build a 10-15 hour online, asynchronous micro credential course leading to the micro credential

 .

-Master's degree (Doctorate preferred) in engineering, innovation, instructional design, business, or related field.
+Master's degree (Doctorate preferred) in project management, a STEM discipline, organizational leadership, or a related field.

 Comfort with LMS platforms and digital authoring tools.